serenity-rs/serenity/README.md

 - **cache**: The cache will store information about guilds, channels, users, and other data, to avoid performing REST requests.
 If you are low on RAM, do not enable this.
 - **collector**: A collector awaits events, such as receiving a message from a user or reactions on a message, and allows for responding to the events in a convenient fashion.
-Collectors can be configured to enforce certain critera the events must meet.
+Collectors can be configured to enforce certain criteria the events must meet.
 - **client**: A manager for shards and event handlers, abstracting away the work of handling shard events and updating the cache, if enabled.
 - **framework**: Enables the framework, which is a utility to allow simple